simonhambly/zoek-bootstrap/README.md

 $ npm run build:js
 ```

-If you project root directory gets deployed then run
+If you project root directory gets included in the deployment package then run the following to clean devDependencies

 ```sh
 $ npm prune --production